swlaschin/fsharpforfunandprofit.com/_posts/2020-12-22-dependencies-3.md

 stringComparisons.CompareTwoStrings "a" "b"
 ```

-Note that in F#, the call to the class constructor, `StringComparisons logger`, looks just like a function call!
+Interestingly, in F#, the call to the class constructor -- `StringComparisons logger` -- looks just like a function call, passing in the logger as the "last" parameter to the class.

 ## FP-style dependency injection: returning a function

 What's the FP version of "passing in the dependencies later"?
 As we saw above, it simply means returning a *function* where the function has an `ILogger` parameter which will be provided later.

-Here's the original function, with the `ILogger` dependency as the *last* parameter:
+Here's the `compareTwoStrings` function, but now with the `ILogger` dependency as the *last* parameter:

 ```fsharp
 let compareTwoStrings str1 str2 (logger:ILogger) =